|

 critter and rat trappers look to expand their opportunities to go

+afield or challenge themselves by using Animal Trapper gear.
 It's tough to get a hard figure on just how many Steel Critter

 Trap critter and rat trappers Marion County fields — about 700,000 Marion County